Ayms/node-Tor/README.md

 #### Streaming:

-The Media Source API is used, the supported formats are fragmented MP4 and WebM.
+The Media Source API is used, the supported formats are fragmented MP4 (MPEG-DASH) and WebM.

 Live Streaming: